 - If you do not have pension insurance due to your employment status – perhaps because you are on a scholarship, for example – you can always take out voluntary pension insurance.
 Seek advice from the Deutsche Rentenversicherung (German Pension Insurance) to find out whether this makes sense for you.

-- Germany has social security agreements in place with around 20 countries.
+- Germany has social security agreements in place with more than 20 countries.
 These lay down the rules governing acquisition of pension rights and the payment of pensions.
 This means that the periods in which you made pension contributions in Germany may be counted towards your pension entitlement at home.

 - People who work or have worked in different European countries are subject to European law.
 This governs for example how insurance contribution periods are added together to calculate your pension entitlement.